dannysongyd/OS-Final-Project/README.md

 1. Danny Song - ys4242
 2. Wenbo Nan - wn391

+## Requirements

+- macOS
+- 16GB RAM
+- 10 GB Free Disk Space
+- If you want to use your onw file for testing, please change the FILENAME variable in every script file and command-line input accordingly

 ## How to compile

 ### 1. Get permission on the script files